Chemical Engineering Program

 To carry out these activities, the chemical engineer requires a complete and quantitative understanding of both the scientific and engineering principles underlying these technological processes.
 This is reflected in the curriculum of the chemical engineering department, which includes the study of applied mathematics, material and energy balances, thermodynamics, fluid mechanics, energy and mass transfer, separations technologies, chemical reaction kinetics and reactor design, biochemical engineering and process design.
 Courses are built on a foundation in the sciences of chemistry, physics, and biology.

 The individual student’s mathematics and science course preparation for the chemical engineering major depends on his or her previous background in these areas.
-Following are six representative sequences or 4-year plans.
-Recommended plans 1A, 1B, 2, or 3 or alternative math plans 5 and 6 start at different points but all conclude with the same in-the-major depth requirements and completion of degree requirements.
-Plan 4 is representative of the schedule of courses for students approved for honors research, which requires a minimum of 12 units in addition to the normal requirements for the major.
+Following are five representative sequences or 4-year plans.
+Plan 5 is representative of the schedule of courses for students approved for honors research, which requires a minimum of 12 units in addition to the normal requirements for the major.

-3) AP math credits, prepared to start with the CME math series, which is recommended instead of the MATH 50 series.
-Start with CHEM 31X.
-This plan has been included to serve as a reference for students who have previously taken the MATH 40 series.
+3) AP math credits, prepared to start with CME 100 (which is recommended instead of MATH 51 and 52).
+Start with CHEM 31M.

-Our departmental website is at http://cheme.stanford.edu/ and that of our student chapter of the American Institute of Chemical Engineers is at http://www.stanford.edu/group/aiche/.
+Check our Departmental website or Intranet website.
 Our faculty, staff, and students would be glad to talk with you about majoring in Chemical Engineering.
-If you would like more information about this major, please contact our departmental student services staff in Shriram Center, room 129 or email at firstname.lastname@example.org.
+If you would like more information about this major, please contact our departmental student services staff in Shriram Center, room 129 or email at email@example.com.

 Objectives and Outcomes for Chemical Engineering